bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Unknown speaker: 01:26:29

 Yes, From my point of view, the participation of Felix was great.
-So, for `Sneakers`, if we can have Adam here, it could be great too.
+So, for Snickers, if we can have Adam here, it could be great too.

 Lucas Ontivero: 01:26:50

-I will ask him I can't I can't promise Felix didn't promise it to either he said he will try.
-So that's why I didn't even send out a tweet or anything.
+I will ask him, I can't promise.
+Felix didn't promise it to either, he said he will try.
-Hey, Felix is going to be here because if he's not...
+So that's why I didn't even send out a tweet or anything, "Hey, Felix is going to be here" because if he's not...
 Anyway, I will tell Adam to come.
 Yeah, definitely.
 I hope he can.
-Yeah.

 Unknown speaker: 01:27:21